HackerspaceBremen/tweeti-kiri/README.md

 This will create the directory `~/tweeti-kiri/` under your home directory.

 If you want to create this environment on another place just name it:
-`virtualenv ~/Developer/Python/tweeti-kiri`.
+`python3 -m venv ~/Developer/Python/tweeti-kiri`.
 This will setup your virtual environment on the given path.
 All missing directories are created automatically. **For this example we will use `~/tweeti-kiri/`**.

 ### 2. Activate your virtual environment